bbatsov/emacsredux/_posts/2013-06-13-using-emacs-as-a-database-client.markdown

 ---
 layout: post
-title: "Using Emacs as a database client"
+title: "Using Emacs as a Database Client"
 date: 2013-06-13 15:15
 comments: true
 tags:
+- Packages
-- Utilities
+- Database
 ---

 Most people that use Emacs are programmers - that's a fact!